Pick Your Path: Stress, Guilt, Fear

 ‘We’re just recovering from the impact of COVID.’

-New things are exciting, and hard.
+New things are exciting and hard.
 But transition periods are even harder.
-When we’re in-between things, it feels like we’re in a holding pattern, waiting for something to happen, so that our real life can start.
-It’s all a bit wobbly, and we’re looking forward to the stability of getting things sorted.
+When we’re in-between things, it feels like we’re in a holding pattern, waiting for something to happen so that our real life can start.
+It’s wobbly, and we’re looking forward to the stability of getting things sorted.
 It’s a life of winters and summers, with nothing in between.

-Newsflash: we’re always in transition of some kind.
+Newsflash: we’re always in a transition of some kind.
 Denying, rushing or avoiding the in-between is a fast road to nowhere.
-The ticket here isn’t coping with transition and uncertainty, it’s seizing it.
-Transition is full of opportunity, to be a bit exposed, to learn, experiment and adapt.
-So, what if you expected it?
-What if you accepted the hell out of it?
-What if you grew to love it, and actively sought it out?
+The ticket here isn’t coping with transition and uncertainty; it's seizing it.
+Transition is full of opportunities: to be exposed, to learn, experiment and adapt.
+So, what if you expected transition?
+What if you accepted the hell out of the messiness?
+What if you loved the ambiguity, and actively sought it out?

-The biggest mistake I see people make when they’re managing the frustration of big transitions is impatience.
-When you’re in the early days of something new - a job, a house, a project - it’s tempting to want to get stuck in and sort everything immediately.
+The biggest mistake I see people make when they manage the frustration of big transitions is impatience.
+When you’re in the early days of something new - a job, a house, a project - it’s tempting to get stuck in and sort everything immediately.

 I felt that way about the house before I got in, and one of my mentoring clients who has a new CE gig is facing the same challenges - itchin’ to get fixin’.
 Whether it's renovating the bathroom, changing systems, or restructuring leadership teams, there’s so much that’s needs righting, and you should really do it all when you’ve got fresh eyes… right?